Lauren-Mercedes/language-click/README.md

 ![Duplicate ID Error](assets/readme-media/duplicate-id-error.png)

-I had placed the ID instructions on both the button and the icon image for the instructions button.
+I had placed the ID instructions on both the button and the icon image for the instructions button and the return button.
 Removing the ID from the icon caused the icon position to become displaced but this was resolved by targeting the size of the button itself.
 This impacted all HTML pages.

 ![p tag error](assets/readme-media/p-error.png)